 These pages contain information that relate to the history of the MGTD.
 A brief overview of the history of the MGTD is cited along with production information, a list of reported production exceptions, original suppliers of components to the cars, a short summary of the people that were key to the developement and success of the MGTD/TF, Asia Pacific and European importers, variants of the MGTD, racing MGTD's, a section on accessories or dealer add-ons, a story on the impact that the MGTD made on the American sports car scene, factory and dealer documentation, the story of my own MGTD and finally pictures of the racing scene of MGTD's.

 In this section we delve deep into what was original on the MGTD.
 First and foremost is a detailed list of the finishes of the TD, by color and type.
 Next we dive into those pesky little details that are easily overlooked and sometimes so hard to get right.
 I have created a list of MGTD replacement parts and how well they adhere to the original specifications.
 If your etched parts are missing or in need of repair the plates and etchings pages are for you.
 For those into esoteria, we have the original bolt and nuts pages.
 This should keep you up at night.
 If that was not enough Dave DuBois and friends take us deep into the fasteners for the XPAG engine.
 For those of you who don't have your Workshop Manual handy I have reproduced the General Data pages with the specifications and measurements.
+The Dave DuBois family has shared some of his articals on MG fuel systems and electrical components.
 The original firewall layout is provided here.
 Finally, we take a look at an original set of tools.
 Most original MGTD owners discarded these immediately due to the fact that they were next to worthless.
 I also provide information on how you can create your own original type tool roll.
 A page of MG wiring colour codes is provided by Barrie Jones.
 A section on miscellaneous details such as codes for Lucas spotlamps is included.

 The Myths and FAQs section is where I tell all the secrets of the TD that I know about.
 I start by dispelling as many myths of the MGTD that I can.
 Next I discuss common mistakes that restorers make in trying to create an as original MGTD as possible.
 I also include a Frequently Asked Questions (FAQ) department.
 In this section I have listed popular questions that I have received over the years about the MGTD.
 Lastly I share with you some of the tips and techniques that I have gathered from many sources over the years in restoring MGTD's.
 While generally non technical, you may find some of these points valuable to you in your restoration or maintenance efforts.